victor-hZhang/coding-practice-android/README.md

 Built on Android Studio version 3.0.1

+Written in both Java and Kotlin (Kotlin files not in use).

 Should be able to clone project and gradle build - build - run project with phone and emulator.

 Using MVP as preferred pattern,